Skip to Content

 Bloomsbury

 If you’re looking for a restaurant for an intimate affair, Noble Rot is perfect.
-The largest table they can accommodate in their main dining room is for a maximum of 6 people, so this is one for small parties or romantic dates.
+The largest table their Bloomsbury location (our fave) can accommodate in their main dining room is for a maximum of six people, so this is one for small parties or romantic dates.

 Their menus change according to the seasons.
-At the moment, they offer a spring set lunch menu that can be ordered as either 2-courses or 3-courses.
+They offer a set lunch menu from 12pm – 2:30pm from Monday to Saturday and can be ordered as either two or three courses.
 They also have a regular a la carte menu that is absolutely packed with decadent and extravagant mains.

-They don’t have a huge number of vegetarian options, but what they do have is super tasty!
+You won’t find a huge number of vegetarian options, but what they do have is super tasty.
 With a menu of this size and quality, it can be easy to get carried away.
 However, you will kick yourself if you don’t save room for one of their freshly made desserts.

-For those looking for an upscale meal, Noble Rot is one of the best lunch restaurants London boasts.
+For those looking for an upscale meal, it’s tough to beat Noble Rot.

 The Breakfast Club

-If you’re looking for a super relaxed, fun, and friendly spot to enjoy some breakfast or lunch, The Breakfast Club is one of the top lunch places London boasts.
+If you’re looking for a super relaxed, fun, and friendly spot to enjoy breakfast or lunch, The Breakfast Club is one of the top places for it in London.

-However, the Hackney Wick restaurant is ideal for lunch during the summer months.
-They have a range of tables outside, so you can overlook the canal and feel like a part of the buzzing atmosphere on the Olympic Park as you enjoy your food.
+The Hackney Wick restaurant is one of our favourite spots for lunch during the summer months.
+They have a range of tables outside, so you can overlook the canal and feel like a part of the buzzing atmosphere as you enjoy your food.

 Never For Ever